American University in Cairo: History

+On March 1, 2025, the United States' Department of Government Efficiency (DOGE) announced the termination of over $171 million in research grants from the United States Agency for International Development (USAID) for the American University in Cairo.
+DOGE stated they saved the U.S. federal government $101,396,775 from wasteful spending by the American University in Cairo.

 Campus

 Tahrir Square campus

 AUC was originally established in Tahrir Square in downtown Cairo.
 The 7.8-acre Tahrir Square campus was developed around the Khairy Pasha Palace.
 Built in the neo-Mamluk style, the palace inspired an architectural style that has been replicated throughout Cairo.
 Ewart Hall was established in 1928, named for William Dana Ewart, the father of an American visitor to the campus, who made a gift of $100,000 towards the cost of construction on the condition that she remain anonymous.
 The structure was designed by A. St. John Diament, abutting the south side of the Palace.
 The central portion of the building houses an auditorium large enough to seat 1,200, as well as classrooms, offices and exhibition galleries.
 The school's continued growth required additional space, and in 1932, a new building was dedicated to house the School of Oriental Studies.
 East of Ewart Hall, the building featured Oriental Hall, an auditorium and reception room built and decorated in an adaptation of traditional styles, yet responsive to the architectural style of its own time.

 Over time AUC added more buildings to what has become known as The GrEEK Campus, for a total of five buildings and 250,000 square feet in downtown Cairo.
 Sadat Metro was developed with access to the campus, and its main lines intersect near there.
 Also nearby is the Ramses Railway Station.
 The campus wall on Mohamed Mahmoud Street still has revolutionary graffiti put up.
 The American University in Cairo made an initiative and tried to preserve the wall graffiti.
 Many admirers published and even documented these graffiti by collecting images/photos of the mural taken by visitors, who were present during this historic period.